 Mike Tinskey | Faculty Advisor

 Mike recently led Ford Motor Company’s go-to-market strategy and execution for Ford’s electrified vehicles globally from 2009-2019.
 Mike developed and executed foundational global product cycle plan and incubated new businesses and services to support the plug-in products such as Mustang Mach-e, Focus EV, Fusion Energi, and Transit Connect Electric.
-Mr. Tinskey was the lead in getting global automakers to align around a common EV connector for high powered charging.
+Mr. Tinskey was the lead in getting global automakers to align around a common EV connector for high-powered charging.

 Mike also led emerging business activities as Director of Global Emerging Services, Connected Vehicles.
-His focus was to develop and implement new products, business models, and partnerships to ensure success of Ford’s connectivity plans globally, including the generation of new revenue opportunities.
+His focus was to develop and implement new products, business models, and partnerships to ensure the success of Ford’s connectivity plans globally, including the generation of new revenue opportunities.
 Mike recently led the creation of several new entities including Ford Insure (digital insurance), Ionity (ultra-fast charging joint venture), and Ford Commercial Services (digital fleet services).
 He’s also been one of the key leaders in spinning off technology-based component companies Visteon and Automotive Components Holdings (ACH).

 Mike is a co-founder of Cobra Motorcycles, as well as a drone start-up Cobra Aero.
 Mr. Tinskey has served on the Georgia Tech Mechanical Engineering and ECE Advisory boards for well over a decade.
 He enjoys mentoring start-ups and CreateX teams.

-Mike is currently the Professor of the Practice at Georgia Tech with his research and teaching focus on intrapreneurship, electrification, and energy.
+Mike is currently the Professor of Practice at Georgia Tech with his research and teaching focus on intrapreneurship, electrification, and energy.

 David Smith | Mechanical Advisor

 David R. “Alpha” Smith (Ph.D., PE) has spent his career between teaching and engineering practice.
 After working initially as a postdoctoral research engineer, he joined the Mechanical Engineering faculty at the University of Massachusetts Lowell, earning tenure there in 1998.
-In 2000, he entered private engineering practice, supporting the design, commissioning, and control of large, high-frequency radiotelescopes.
-While this allowed occasional opportunities to teach, he missed the classroom enough to return full time to teaching by joining the Georgia Tech’s GWW School of Mechanical Engineering as a Lecturer in 2018.
+In 2000, he entered private engineering practice, supporting the design, commissioning, and control of large, high-frequency radio telescopes.
+While this allowed occasional opportunities to teach, he missed the classroom enough to return full-time to teaching by joining Georgia Tech’s GWW School of Mechanical Engineering as a Lecturer in 2018.
 He teaches a wide range of courses in the undergraduate core curriculum and has provided advice to the GT Solar Racing team in mechanical design, mechanisms, experimental design, modeling, and data analysis.